dimkouv/biznasearch/README.md

 ## Known Bugs
-- Server needs a restart after the initial spell check indexing.
+- On some queries the engine returns no results and crashes the system